How to Remove Unwanted Azalea Bushes?

 What are the Removal Methods for Azalea Bushes?

-There are different ways to get rid of azalea bushes that you don’t want, based on the size of the bush, its root system, and preference.
+There are different ways to get rid of azalea bushes that you don’t want, based on the size of the bush, its root system, and your preference.
 Here are some popular ways to get rid of something:

 Removing by Hand